 Creating Lesson Plans for NPS Educators Portal

 An effective lesson plan is comprised of many important components, from introducing the lesson and writing clear objectives to synthesizing and concluding the lesson.
-There are also many general questions to consider like: how will park content relate to state standards?
+There are also many general questions to consider: how does park content relate to state standards?
 Is the lesson student-centered?
-What behavioral objectives will be included and do the objectives describe the learning outcome?
+What behavioral objectives will be included and do the objectives describe the learning outcome in a realistic manner?
 How much background information is needed to prepare teachers?

 You will learn to:

 - Identify the essential components of a lesson plan